tm-a-t/SimpleDeco/README.md

 There are special SimpleDeco methods for that.

 - `simpledeco.after_wrapping` decorates a function that takes wrapped SimpleDeco and wrapper as arguments
-- `simpledeco.after_wrapping` decorates a function that takes wrapped SimpleDeco and decorator as arguments
+- `simpledeco.before_decorating` decorates a function that takes wrapped SimpleDeco and decorator as arguments

 For example: